noranda/health-it-conferences/README.md

 ##### From drafts

-In your cloned copy of the repo, first look for the conference you'd like to add in the `_drafts\` folder.
+In your forked copy of the repo, first look for the conference you'd like to add in the `_drafts\` folder.
 If you found it, update the conference information, rename the file by adding the start date to the front of the filename in the format `YYYY-MM-DD-`, move the file from the `_drafts\` folder into the `_posts\` folder, and then run the tag rakefile (see below).

 ##### Not in drafts